siangernlow/tp/docs/DeveloperGuide.md

 3. User enters the required information of the date.
 4. VirusTracker updates the visits list and deletes the visits up to the entered date.
+5. VirusTracker acknowledges and displays the deleted visit

    Use case ends.

 **Extensions**

-* 2a.
+* 3a.
 The date is not contained in the visits list.

+     * 3a1.
+VirusTracker prompts user for a valid date

+       Use case resumes at step 3.

+* 3b.
+VirusTracker detects error in data format

-      2a.1 VirusTracker prompts user for correct date 2a.2 User re-enters date
+    * 2b1.
+VirusTracker prompts user for correct data format

-      2a.3 VirusTracker checks the date entered
-      2a.1 - 2a.3 are repeated until the correct date is provided 2a.4 VirusTracker updates the visits list and deletes the visits up to the entered date.
-      2a.5 VirusTracker acknowledges and displays the added visit Use case ends.
+      Use case resumes at step 3.

-* 2b.
-User wishes to cancel the add command
+* *a.
+At any time, User wishes to cancel the command

-         2b.1 User enters “Cancel”
+    * a1.
+User enters required details
-         2b.2 VirusTracker acknowledges and returns user to main page Use case ends
+    * a2.
+VirusTracker acknowledges and returns user to main page

+      Use case ends

 **UC06: View all infected people**